gavinsimpson/gratia/README.md

 ## Overview

-Graceful ggplot-based graphics and utility functions for working with GAMs fitted using the mgcv package.
+Graceful 'ggplot'-based graphics and utility functions for working with generalized additive models (GAMs) fitted using the 'mgcv' package.
+Provides a reimplementation of the `plot()` method for GAMs that 'mgcv' provides, as well as 'tidyverse' compatible representations of estimated smooths.

 ## Features